m-lab/ndt-server/spec/ndt7-protocol.md

   when an application-level measurement is available:

-    - `ElapsedTime` (a `int64`) is the time elapsed since the beginning of this subtest, measured in microseconds;
+    - `ElapsedTime` (a `int64`) is the time elapsed since the beginning of this test, measured in microseconds;

-    - `NumBytes` (a `int64`) is the number of bytes sent (or received) since the beginning of the specific subtest.
+    - `NumBytes` (a `int64`) is the number of bytes sent (or received) since the beginning of the specific test.
 Note that this counter tracks the amount of data sent at application level.
 It does not account for the overheaded of the WebSockets, TLS, TCP/IP, and link layers;